 - Limited structure — action items don't auto-assign to owners

-- Desktop app required — no browser version, macOS 13+ or recent Windows
+- Desktop app required — no browser version; macOS 13+ or recent Windows

-If you're on personal Notion, need speaker labels, or want structured client-call notes, you'll likely outgrow this fast.
+If you're on personal Notion, need speaker labels, or want structured client-call notes, you'll outgrow this fast.

 How it works: Qureco captures system audio, summarizes, and ships to Notion